 Key info

-- Poetic form: The poem has been written in dramatic monologue as a set of 97 couplets.
+- Genre: Dramatic monologue as a set of 97 couplets.

-- Point of view or position: First person or subjective point of view has been used.
+- Point of view or position: First person or subjective point of view.

 - Technical excellence of the poem: Melancholic reflection.

-- Source of the idea of the poem: Tennyson has taken his idea of the poem “Locksley Hall” from “Moallakat” or “Muallaqak” which is a suspended poem of Arabian Literature and was composed in nearly the seventh century and hung up in the Temple at Mecca.
+- Source of the idea of the poem: Tennyson has taken his idea of the poem “Locksley Hall” from “Moallakat” or “Muallaqak”, which is a suspended poem of Arabian Literature and was composed in nearly seventh century and hung up in the Temple at Mecca.

-Ans.
-No definite mansion or castle is meant but its imaginary situation is described.
+No definite mansion or castle is meant, but its imaginary situation is described.